VP9: Encoding services

 A series of cloud encoding services offer VP9 encoding, including Amazon, Bitmovin, Brightcove, castLabs, JW Player, Telestream, and Wowza.

 Encoding.com has offered VP9 encoding since Q4 2016, which amounted to a yearly average of 11% popularity for VP9 among its customers that year.

 Web middleware

-JW Player supports VP9 in its widely used software-as-a-service HTML5 video player.
+JW Player supports VP9 in its widely used software-as-a-service HTML video player.

 Browser support

 VP9 is implemented in these web browsers: